paulocoutinhox/JoystickCocos2D-X/README.md

 6 - Make the player jump with box2d and move with box2d.
 His movements will be limited by the ground and the walls.
 The walls distance can be larger than screen (480x320).

+7 - Make a simple menu scene (in separated class) with a button START GAME that change to game scene

 GOAL
 ===============